 St Edmund’s would expect all applicants for Computer Science to have a strong background in Mathematics, with at least an A Level or equivalent in Mathematics.

-Candidates must register for and sit the Cambridge Test of Mathematics for University Admission (CTMUA) in October.
-Information on the CTMUA can be found on the Cambridge Assessment Admissions Testing website.
+Candidates must register for and sit the Test of Mathematics for University Admission (TMUA) in October.
+Information on the TMUA can be found on the Cambridge Assessment Admissions Testing website.